worikgh/novation_lpx/lpx_manager/README.md

 Equivalently the notes of the three right columns are repeated o the three left columns a row up.

+## Author

+Worik Stanton

+Email: root@worik.org

+I would like to hear from you!

 ## Building

 In the root directory of this repository `novation_lpx/` run: `cargo build --release`